parimarjan/learnedsystems-www/_posts/2021-09-19-cardinality-estimation-benchmark.md

 The [Join Order Benchmark (JOB)](https://github.com/gregrahn/join-order-benchmark) did a great job of highlighting why TPC-style synthetic benchmarks may not be enough for evaluating query optimizers, in particular, the impact of cardinality estimation.
 In the [CEB repo](http://github.com/learnedsystems/CEB), we also provide cardinality data for JOB, and other derived workloads, such as [JOB-M](https://github.com/neurocard/neurocard), or [JOB-light](https://github.com/andreaskipf/learnedcardinalities/blob/master/workloads/job-light.sql), so they can be as easily evaluated with the tools described so far.
 However, even though JOB illustrates query optimization challenges, it contains too few queries for a cardinality estimation benchmark suited to the deep learning style models often used today.
-The table below shows key properties of CEB compared to JOB.
+The table below shows key properties of CEB compared to JOB.[^ceb-stats]

 <!--![Benchmarks comparison](/assets/ceb/CEB-benchmark-comparison.jpeg){:height="360px" width="360px"}-->